5 golfers withdraw from PGA Tour event over potential coronavirus exposures

 (CNN)Brooks Koepka and Webb Simpson are the latest golfers to pull out of the upcoming Travelers Championship, bringing the total number of golfers who withdrew from the tournament to five.

-World No. 4 Koepka withdrew after his caddie tested positive for Covid-19, and Simpson, who won last week's RBC Heritage, dropped out of an "abundance of caution," PGA Tour Commissioner Jay Monahan said in a news conference Wednesday.
+World No. 4 Koepka dropped out after his caddie tested positive for Covid-19, and Simpson, who won last week's RBC Heritage, withdrew out of an "abundance of caution" after one of his family members tested positive, according to a statement by the PGA Tour.

-The other golfers who withdrew are Cameron Champ, Graeme McDowell and Chase Koepka, with Champ being the only one out of the five to test positive himself.
+The other golfers who withdrew are Cameron Champ, Graeme McDowell and Koepka's younger brother, Chase Koepka, with Champ being the only one out of the five to test positive.
 McDowell withdrew after his caddie also tested positive.

-Koepka, 30, said that he decided to withdraw to protect his fellow competitors and everyone else involved in the Travelers Championship this week.
+Brooks Koepka, 30, said that he decided to withdraw to protect his fellow competitors and everyone else involved in the Travelers Championship this week.

 "I haven't tested positive for COVID-19, but as I've said all along, I'm taking this very seriously," Koepka wrote in a statement posted to his Instagram account.
 "I don't want to do anything that might jeopardize the health of any player in the field or his ability to compete."

-Despite three positive tests, Monahan announced that the tournament, which is set to tee off on Thursday in Connecticut, will go ahead as scheduled.
+Despite three positive tests, Monahan announced that the tournament, which is set to tee off on Thursday in Connecticut, will go ahead as scheduled with no fans in attendance.

-"i think we all need to remind ourselves that we're all learning to live with this virus and we all need to learn to live with this virus, both as individuals, as family members and certainly within our businesses. it's pretty clear that this virus isn't going anywhere," Monahan said during the news conference.
+"I think we all need to remind ourselves that we're all learning to live with this virus and we all need to learn to live with this virus, both as individuals, as family members and certainly within our businesses.
+It's pretty clear that this virus isn't going anywhere," Monahan said.

 Organizers with the PGA Tour assured fans that it would "continuously reinforce to all players, caddies, staff members and support personnel on property at PGA Tour events to adhere to social distancing and other safety protocols that further minimize risk," according to a statement.